sextonemmett/notes/content/index.md

 ---
-title: Welcome to My Quartz Vault
+title: Welcome
 ---

-# Hello World
+# Welcome

-This is a fresh Obsidian vault hosted with Quartz.
+This is my digital garden, a collection of evergreen notes and thoughts.